Hyperbolic models for CAT(0) spaces: Curtains and the L --separation space

 \section{Curtains and the \texorpdfstring{$L$}{L}--separation space}

 We refer the reader to \cite[Part II]{bridsonhaefliger:metric} for a thorough treatment of CAT(0) spaces.
-The main property that we shall use directly is the fact that CAT(0) spaces are geodesic metric spaces with a \emph{convex} metric.
+There are two main properties that we shall use directly.
+The first is that for any geodesic $\alpha:I\to X$, where $I\subset\R$ is an interval, the closest-point projection map, written $\pi_\alpha:X\to\alpha$, is 1--Lipschitz.
+The second is the fact that CAT(0) spaces are geodesic metric spaces with a \emph{convex} metric.
 That is, given any two geodesic segments $\alpha,\beta:[0,1]\to X$, parametrised proportional to arc-length, the function $t\mapsto\dist(\alpha(t),\beta(t))$ is convex.
 An immediate consequence of this is that each pair of points $(x,y)$ is joined by a unique geodesic.
 We denote this geodesic $[x,y]$.
-Moreover, for any geodesic $\alpha:I\to X$, where $I\subset\R$ is an interval, the closest-point projection map, written $\pi_\alpha:X\to\alpha$, is 1--Lipschitz.